 Peanuts are a favorite food for many birds, and they’re a fast, easy option for backyard birders to refill feeders.
 But are these familiar nuts best for your backyard birds?

-Because peanuts are high in fat, they are an excellent source of energy and calories, especially during cold winters, and they're ideal for birds to cache.
-No matter what types of peanuts or peanut products you feed your backyard birds, you’re actually offering them a very nutritional treat.
+Because peanuts are high in fat, they are an excellent source of energy and calories, especially during cold winters, and they're ideal for birds to tuck away and store for another day.
+No matter what types of peanuts or peanut products you feed your backyard birds, you’re offering them a very nutritional treat.

 Birds That Eat Peanuts

 While the very smallest birds, such as hummingbirds and small finches, will not eat peanuts, many different species will give these nutritious nuts a try.
 The most common birds that enjoy peanuts include: